Naam/paperless-alfred/README.md

 # TODO
 * Nice GIF demonstrating the workflow
 * All around code cleanup & robustness
-  * Support `PAPERLESS_INSTANCE` with or without the closing `/`.
-For it should not be omitted, as the APIs endpoint are simply appended.
-  * ...
 * Front-end command dispatcher script
   * Should take the form of what Alfred qualifies as a filter script
   * Call into the proper backend script instead of letting the backend script handle everything